Lighthaven · Berkeley, CA

 The Printing Press

 Forty years ago, Gutenberg's press was set loose on an unsuspecting world.
 The Church's monopoly on written knowledge is already cracking.
 Bibles, pamphlets, heresies, and vulgar poetry can now be copied faster than any inquisitor can audit or burn them.
 Books that would once have cost as much as a manor house now cost merely as much as a man's fine coat.
 Nobody yet knows what this means.
-They will.
+But they will soon.

 1453